Lamb Bacon Co.

 Clint has a proven record providing people development services across a range of behavioural, people management and leadership topics.
 With a passion for seeing people move toward their potential in the workplace, he has been effective in engaging learners, achieving tangible results and strengthening businesses.
 He continues to be an active student of organisational behaviour.

-Over 24 years, he has worked with big and small businesses, government departments, local councils, professional associations and NGOs across Australia and overseas.
+For over 24 years Andrew has worked with big and small businesses, government departments, local councils, professional associations and NGOs across Australia and overseas.